kding1225/PackDet/README.md

 # change 192.168.20.223 to your host
 ```

-You need modify the yaml file to tune the visualization period.
+You need to modify the yaml file to tune the visualization period.

 You may use `tmux` to isolate different training procedures, note that [tmux may cause anaconda to use a different python source](https://unix.stackexchange.com/questions/366553/tmux-is-causing-anaconda-to-use-a-different-python-source).
 Use `which python` to ensure that you are in the correct environment.